swisstopo/swissgeol-boreholes-dataextraction/README.md

 Use `boreholes-extract-all --help` to see all options for the extraction script.

-To run the extraction pipeline on multiple datasets in one command and to receive an overview of all chilf runs on parent level,  you can run `boreholes-extract-multi-benchmark`.
+To run the extraction pipeline on multiple datasets in one command and to receive an overview of all child runs on parent level,  you can run `boreholes-extract-multi-benchmark`.
 Use repeatable benchmark specs with syntax `"<name>:<input_path>:<ground_truth_path>"` , e.g.
 ```python
 "--benchmark",